Toni-SM/semu.robotics.ros_bridge/docs/README.md

-# Usage
+# omni.add_on.ros_control_bridge

+This extension enables the ROS action interfaces used for controlling robots.
+Particularly those used by MoveIt to talk with the controllers on the robot (FollowJointTrajectory and GripperCommand)

-To enable this extension, go to the Extensions window and enable omni.add_on.ros_control_bridge extension.
-Visit https://github.com/Toni-SM/omni.add_on.ros_control_bridge for more details about how tu use this extension.
+Visit https://github.com/Toni-SM/omni.add_on.ros_control_bridge to read more about its use